The softest dinner rolls you'll ever have.

 - Gently pinch a seal where the edges come together.

 - Flip the seam side down and use the back of your palm to shape and form into a round circle.
-Place each dough log into the loaf tin, seam side down.
+Arrange each dough ball in the pan, seam side down.

 - Loosely cover with plastic wrap and let it rise for at least 30 minutes but up to one hour, depending on the temperature of the room.
 Note: This second rise is called proofing.
 It occurs after the dinner rolls are shaped.
 This shorter rise allows the dough to develop a little more volume and improves the final structure.

-- In the last 15 minutes while the dough is rising, preheat the oven to 375°F.
+- In the last 15 minutes while the dough is rising, preheat the oven to 350°F.

 - Remove the plastic wrap and brush the tops with egg wash.
-Bake on the center rack for 22-24 minutes until the tops are golden brown.
+Bake on the center rack for 23-25 minutes until the tops are golden brown.
+Pans with high edges may need an additional few minutes to brown.
 Brush the tops with melted butter and a pinch of flaky sea salt.
 Transfer to a rack to cool.
 This bread is very soft and fluffy.
 Best served immediately.
 Optional: You may brush the tops with a bit of honey for a hint of sweetness.
-Not required but highly recommended!!1 large egg, 1 Tablespoon unsalted butter, Flaky sea salt
+Not required but highly recommended!!1 large egg, 1 Tablespoon unsalted butter, Flaky sea salt, Honey

 Notes